-It may seem a strange thing to suggest given the vast array of musical talent on display but it is entirely possible to spend five or six days at Glastonbury and not watch a single band and yet still have the most spectacular few days of your summer.
+It may seem a strange thing to suggest given the vast array of musical talent on display but it is entirely possible to spend five days at Glastonbury and not watch a single band and yet still have the most spectacular few days of your summer.
 If Groundhog Day were a reality you could attend the same Glastonbury every weekend for many months & still not see the same thing twice.
 Glastonbury is a “Performing Arts” festival after all and as such there is none better – Anywhere!
-There are other so-called “festivals” in this country that will sometimes give you more bang for your buck in the way of big name headliners.
-But none of them can ever come close to the diversity of entertainment on offer, or the sense of escapism, or the totally immersive experience that one gets at Glastonbury.
-Here is a brief summary of a few of the other attractions that make Glastonbury so much more than just another Music Festival.
+There are other so-called “festivals” in this country which will sometimes give you more bang for your buck in the way of big name headliners.
+But none of them can ever come close to the diversity of entertainment on offer, or the sense of escapism, or the totally immersive experience one gets at Glastonbury.
+Here is a brief summary of a few of the other attractions which make Glastonbury so much more than just another Music Festival.

 Next door to West Holts you will find a field which used to be known as “East Holts” but was renamed “Bella’s Field” in 2008 in commemoration of Arabella Churchill.
-As well as being Winston Churchill’s granddaughter, Arabella was one of the founders of Glastonbury Festival and remained a huge influence within the festival’s organisation right up until her sad death in 2007.
+As well as being Winston Churchill’s granddaughter, Arabella was one of the founders of Glastonbury Festival and remained a huge influence within the festival’s organisation right up until she passed away in 2007.
 The main attraction in Bella’s Field is the Cabaret Marquee and a visit here is a must.
 There is always an impressive line up of comedians and cabaret artists and the matted flooring makes this a great place to lay back, relax and enjoy the entertainment on offer.

 A quick stroll on up the hill from the Circus Field brings you into the “Glebeland” Theatre Field.
 Once again the centrepiece here is a large indoor venue which previously was known as the “Belle Epoque” but was renamed in 2008 as the Astrolabe.
 This is the only indoor venue at the whole of Glastonbury which has proper tiered seating so if you fancy resting those weary limbs while a full schedule of theatrical and comic performances roll out before you then head in this direction.

-Glastonbury retains its environmental ethos in the Green Fields and you simply must make time to spend at least a few hours of your weekend wandering around the several fields that make up this area.
+Glastonbury retains its environmental ethos in the Green Fields and you simply must make time to spend at least a few hours of your weekend wandering around the several fields which make up this area.

-In the Green Futures field there are presentations from numerous organisations who aim to raise environmental awareness issues.
+In the Green Futures field there are presentations from numerous organisations who aim to raise awareness over various environmental and humanitarian issues.
 You can learn about renewable energy resources and observe alternative green living techniques.
 There are always several impressive sculptures and some of these are created during the course of the festival so you can watch them develop over the weekend.

 In the Healing Field you can learn about different faiths, alternative medicines and healing techniques.
 You can also indulge in a massage to revitalise those aching limbs or start your day at one of the yoga or meditation sessions.